V1n1v131r4/Give-me-privacy-Google/README.md

 -------------------------------------

+## About the Extension functionality

+That is the original functionality to this extension (when was forked):

 At the Google Search engine, search results are converted to an ugly link upon click.
 This link enables tracking for Google.

 For example, the search entry